alterot/into-the-woods-2d/UP NEXT.md

+BUGS:
+if clikcing the whisp is the frst thing you do you lock the game

 SCEN 1 - Byt tet i bubblan (kan inte stå följer efter)

 SCEN 2 - lägg på overlay här också, samt ta bort stigar!!